DonovanDMC/E621Documentation/forums/forum-categories.md

 description: >-
   These are very poorly documented as the routes are admin only, typically only respond with html (unless an error shows up), and are extremely unpredictable.
+  They have only been included to completely fill out the Forums section.
 ---

 # Forum Categories